Malekpour99/handouts/Docker/docker.md

 # creating an ubuntu container which gets removed after exiting
 docker run -exec -it --rm ubuntu /bin/bash
 # if /bin/bash is not executed, ubuntu exits immediately after running since it doesn't have an entrypoint

+# ping another container in the same network
+docker exec -it <container> ping <target-container>
+# if you saw 'executable file not found in $PATH', it means 'ping' command is not available; you can install it by following below process.

+# installing ping command on a container
+docker exec -if <container> /bin/bash apt-get update apt-get install iputils-ping

 # running a MySQL database
 docker run --name mysql-db -e MYSQL_ROOT_PASSWORD=my-secret-pw -d mysql:8.0.21